Guide

-Christmas Wine and Food Matching Guide
+Christmas Wine & Food Matching Guide

 Duck, Goose, Quail, Guinea Fowl and Turkey are all quite flavoursome and can cope with more powerfully flavoured Christmas wine than those chosen to complement chicken.